caltechlibrary/datatools/docs/options.md

 -l, -license | display license
--i, -input | read from this input file, to read from standard input use `-i -` -o, -output | write to this output file -generate-markdown-docs | this is a utility option for maintaining the website associated with the program -quiet | suppress error messages
+-i, -input | read from this input file, to read from standard input use `-i -` -o, -output | write to this output file
+-quiet | suppress error messages

 ## Common Options